A GTA Family Foundation · Trust-Based Giving

 Redistribute power

 Decisions about how funding is used belong with the people doing the work, not the people writing the cheques.
+Our advisory committee — which always includes at least one past grantee partner alongside community-connected advisors — recommends and selects every partnership.

 P / 05